Rise to Success: Career Highlights of Alina Habba

 In March 2020, Alina Habba left Sandelands Eyet LLP to start her own firm, Habba, Madaio and Associates LLP.

-September 2021: Joined Trump's Legal Team
+September 2021: Hired as Part of Trump's Legal Team

-October 2021: Filed Countersuit Against Summer Zervos
+October 2021: Filed Trump Countersuit Against Zervos

-November 2021: Zervos Discontinued Lawsuit
+November 2021: Zervos Discontinued the Lawsuit

 In February 2022, Alina Habba unsuccessfully attempted to prevent Donald Trump from being required to give a sworn statement in an investigation led by New York Attorney General James.

-August 10, 2022: Represented Trump During Deposition
+August 10, 2022: Trump Deposition and Fifth Amendment Plea

-January 2023: Ordered to Pay Legal Costs
+January 2023: Ordered to Pay Legal Costs in Clinton Lawsuit

 February 2023: Order Pending Appeal

-In January 2024, Alina Habba predicted that Associate Supreme Court Justice Brett Kavanaugh would support Trump's case in Trump v.
+In January 2024, Alina Habba predicted that Associate Supreme Court Justice Brett Kavanaugh would support Donald Trump's case in Trump v.
 Anderson.

-January 16, 2024: E. Jean Carroll v.
-Donald J. Trump Trial Began
+January 16, 2024: Carroll v.
+Trump Trial Begins

 On January 16, 2024, Alina Habba served as lead attorney for the E. Jean Carroll v.
 Donald J. Trump trial.